Úna O'Connor (camogie)

 Úna O'Connor (1938 – 4 March 2020) was an Irish sportsperson who played senior camogie with Dublin from 1953 until 1975.
 She is regarded as one of the greatest players of all time, a member of the team of the century. the first camogie player to win a Caltex award in 1966, and the Gaelic Weekly all-star award winner in 1967.

 Early life

 Úna O'Connor was born in Fairview, Dublin in 1938.
 The youngest of eight children, her mother died when she was just eighteen years old.
 O'Connor grew up in Dublin at a time when the county's Gaelic footballers were successful.
 She was a great admirer of Kevin Heffernan and often received coaching advice from him before she played in big games.

 Playing career

 Club

 O'Connor played her club camogie with the Celtic club in Dublin.
-She enjoyed much success with Celtic, winning ten Dublin county camogie championship titles in all.
-She was also one of the key players when the club won the first All-Ireland club camogie championship in 1964.
+She had several successes with Celtic, winning ten Dublin county camogie championship titles in all.
+She was also one of the key players when the club won the first All-Ireland Club Camogie Championship in 1964.